New York Negawatt Energy Competition

 Q. My room is too hot but I don't have a thermostat, how can I help win?

 A. If a room or common space is overheated call the heating plant at 229-5205.
 The competition is based only on electricity reduction; however reporting overheating is critical as we work toward our University energy reduction goals.

 A. Residences are competing in two categories; dorms and houses.
-The dorm and house that reduce the most electricity per person (based on the building's average usage) will be the winners.
+The dorm and house that reduce the most electricity, compared to their previous usage, will be the winners.